peterWilson34/shopping-cart/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Credit Card validation

+you can use this link https://www.paypalobjects.com/en_GB/vhelp/paypalmanager_help/credit_card_numbers.htm to get valid CC numbers for testing.